0xIchigo/RPSLS/README.md

 ### RPS.sol

 The most logical design choice for this dApp without modifying [rps.sol](https://github.com/0xIchigo/rpsls/blob/main/app/contracts/rps.sol) was to create a contract factory.
 This is because the smart contract itself is not suitable for more than one game session, which is troublesome if players wanted to play more than one game.
+To create the smart contract factory, I saved and exported the contract's ABI and Bytecode as a `constant` so I could use it quite easily with viem's `deployContract()` function.

 If I were to improve upon this project, the first thing I would do is rewrite RPS.sol using the latest version of Solidity, which, at the time of writing this, is v0.8.21.
 This would allow for a number of improvements to the smart contract, namely: custom errors, and the `constructor()` function (as opposed to naming the constructor after the contract's name).